briantsoi1107/1340-Project/README.md

 ## List of Functions/Features
 1. Rand() - Generation of random game sets or events
-2. include <fstream> - File input/output (e.g., for loading/saving game status)
+2. Use of fstream - File input/output (e.g., for loading/saving game status)